 New drugs or new combinations of drugs for treatment

-Carle has been selected as one of only 34 US healthcare providers to receive the designation as a National Cancer Institute Community Oncology Research Program (NCORP).
+Carle is one of only 32 U.S. healthcare providers to receive the designation as a National Cancer Institute Community Oncology Research Program (NCORP).
 As a NCORP member, Carle oncologists join a national network of researchers dedicated to conducting high-quality, state-of-the-art clinical studies in local community settings.
 This affiliation allows our patients access to nationwide studies while staying close to family, friends, support systems, and local physicians.

 A principal investigator, who is often a medical doctor, leads every clinical study.
 Clinical studies can be funded by pharmaceutical companies, academic medical centers, voluntary groups, and other organizations, in addition to Federal agencies such as the National Institutes of Health, the U.S. Department of Defense, and the U.S. Department of Veterans Affairs.
 Doctors, other health care providers and other individuals can also sponsor clinical research.